BelTib-Coding/webdev-lesson-3-advanced-css/README.md

 ## Summary

 Thanks!
-Next week we'll start digging in to Javascript and
+Next week we'll start digging into Javascript and some other cool things.

 [The Pen I used today](http://codepen.io/donjo/pen/vBFwl).